Sign Language Interpreting

 Transcription (CART / TypeWell)

 Computer Aided Realtime Translation, a system that is designed with the deaf and hard of hearing student in mind.
 Utilizing a court reporter, stenotype machine, shorthand typing, realtime software, and a computer (typically a laptop), students are able to gain access to a verbatim (word for word) transcript that may normally elude them.

 A trained TypeWell transcriber synthesizes the essence of the discussion and captures it using advanced abbreviation software.
 The student simultaneously sees the transcript using a laptop.

 Notetaker Program (NP)

 Taking notes in the classroom can be a challenge for those who rely primarily on sight for communication.
-The National Center on Deafness provides an opportunity for students in the classroom to be volunteer note takers for their deaf and hard-of-hearing classmates.
+The NCOD: Deaf and Hard of Hearing Services provides an opportunity for students in the classroom to be notetakers for their deaf and hard of hearing classmates.

 The benefit for becoming a Notetaker will be Priority Registration for the following Fall/Spring semester only (priority registration appointment dates will be during the early stage of the "Registration by Appointment" registration period).
 Note - Notetakers provide services during the Fall and Spring semesters only.